Oraphan-Nongthao/Pill-Me-Dispenser/README.md

 # Pill-Me-Dispenser
-The project is an automated dosing machine that helps to store two medications to reduce the reception of the wrong medication and allowing patients to self-medicate at home.
+The project is an automated medication dispenser that stores two medications to help with incorrect medications and enable patients to self-medicate at home.

 The board used in this project is : Board Arduino UNO